Skip to content

 Note

 For large deployments, it is possible to have multiple ClusterControl instances managing your fleet of database clusters.
 For example, for 1000+ database nodes, you probably need around 5 to 8 ClusterControl instances (depending on the hardware size) to manage and automate the whole set.
-You can use ClusterControl Multi-Controller, also known as Ops-C (shortform of "Operation Center") to have a centralized management system to oversee the whole clusters.
+You can use ClusterControl Ops-C (shortform of "Operation Center") to have a centralized management system to oversee the whole clusters.

-ClusterControl Ops-C GUI is accessible on port 19052 via a browser, served by a service called ccmgr (provided by ClusterControl Proxy package).
-It connects to multiple ClusterControl instances to retrieve status and information about all clusters managed by every ClusterControl controller.
+ClusterControl Ops-C utilizing the ClusterControl Proxy service (ccmgr) to connect to multiple ClusterControl instances to retrieve status and information about all clusters managed by every ClusterControl controller.
 It aggregates and visualizes overall view of all clusters in real-time, allowing you to have a centralized view of what is happening without the hassle to check and find the corresponding ClusterControl controller.

-The following diagram shows how ClusterControl Ops-C communicates with ClusterControl instances:
+The following diagram shows how a single ClusterControl Ops-C installation ommunicates with multiple ClusterControl instances:

 flowchart TD